rayed/rayed.com/content/posts/2018/03/goodbye-wordpress-hello-hugo.md

 ---
 title: "Goodbye Wordpress, Hello Hugo"
-date: 2018-02-03T21:11:35+03:00
+date: 2018-03-21T10:50:00+03:00
-draft: true
+type: post
 ---

 In June 2005 [I moved my blog](/posts/2005/06/moving-my-blog-from-blogger-to-wordpress/) from [Blogger.com](https://www.blogger.com/) to self hosted Wordpress blog.

 Wordpress served me well the last 13 years, but during that time I had some issues that made the experience less enjoyable.

-With the rise of static site generators I was tempted to migrate, but when I tried it, it was much harder that I though, not running the generator but mainly migrating my old contents.
+With the rise of static site generators I was tempted to migrate, but when I tried it, it was much harder that I though, running the generator isn't that hard part, but mainly migrating my old contents.

-But early this I migrated my whole blog to use [Hugo](https://gohugo.io/), it wasn't easy and it took few days of research and trial and errors but I finally managed to do it!
+But early this year I migrated my whole blog to use [Hugo](https://gohugo.io/), it wasn't easy and it took few days of research and trial and errors but I finally managed to do it!

 Here I'll explain my motives for migrations, and also my experience of migrating to Hugo!